systemhalted/systemhalted.github.io/emacs-resources.md

    - [Emacs for MacOS](https://emacsformacosx.com/) - I run Emacs on Mac OS and this is the binary that I use.
 The other options can be found on [EmacsForMacOS](https://www.emacswiki.org/emacs/EmacsForMacOS) wiki page.

    - [Emacs for Windows](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/index.html) - This is the mirror for Windows binaries.
-You can read more about Emacs on Windows an [GNU Emacs FAQ for MS Windows](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/index.html).
+You can read more about Emacs on Windows at [GNU Emacs FAQ for MS Windows](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/index.html).

 ## Configuration